GARV-k/Image-Denoiser/README.md

 # Image-Denoiser
-This is a Project I made as a final week submission for the CSOC camp conducted by my university IIT BHU.
-In this project I leverage the concept of Autoencoders(took motivation) in order to denoise images of UNCLEAR TEXT PHOTOS.
+This is a Project I made as a final week submission for the CSOC camp conducted by my university IIT-Varanasi.
+In this project I leverage the concept of Autoencoders(took motivation) in order to denoise images document PHOTOS.
 The notebook attach contains three models all of which made using the Sequential API of tensorflow keras.

 ### Link to Project Drive - [Drive](https://drive.google.com/drive/u/3/folders/1zFM-DcUZPHcVVuA-JoL29p20Pu3nHHFG)
 This Drive contains the notebook and the presentation report for the project.